Final Copy Submission Process

 After you have defended your dissertation, your Graduate Program Director must upload your Approval Ballot for Text and Oral Defense, signed by all of your committee members, to the Graduate Student Progress System (https://gsps.luc.edu).

 This is the time to make the corrections requested by your committee members at your Oral Defense, as well as to make sure that all of the formatting changes required by the Graduate School in the format check have been completed.

 Step 5: Turn in Final Copy Submission

 Once your dissertation has been defended, formatted correctly, and approved by your committee, you will need to electronically submit your final copy to the Graduate School for approval.
 You will also need to turn in a range of supplementary materials (listed below) with your final copies.

-All of your final copy submissions must be turned in ON OR BEFORE the published final copy deadline for the term in which you expect to receive your degree.
-The final copy deadlines fall roughly as follows (specific deadlines are set at the beginning of the semester that comes before the degree conferral month):
+Your final electronic submission must be uploaded ON OR BEFORE the published final electronic copy deadline for the term in which you expect to receive your degree.
+The final electronic copy deadlines are as follows:

-- May degree conferral final copy deadline: April 1st
+- May degree conferral final electronic copy deadline: April 1st

-- August degree conferral final copy deadline: July 1st
+- August degree conferral final electronic copy deadline: July 1st

-- December degree conferral final copy deadline: November 1st
+- December degree conferral final electronic copy deadline: November 1st

-If your materials are incomplete or inaccurate, the Graduate School will return them to you for correction.
-If the required corrections are too extensive or take too long to complete, you may not graduate and the Graduate School will not confer your degree.
+If corrections need to be made to the hard copy that are too extensive or take too long to complete, you may not graduate and the Graduate School will not confer your degree.